oracle/docker-images/OracleWebLogic/samples/12213-webtier-apache/README.md

 Run an Apache container to access an admin server, or a managed server in a non-clustered environment, that is running on `<host>` and listening to `<port>`.

-        $ docker run -d -e WEBLOGIC_HOST=<host> WEBLOGIC_PORT=<port> -p 80:80 12213-apache
+        $ docker run -d -e WEBLOGIC_HOST=<host> -e WEBLOGIC_PORT=<port> \
+                     -p 80:80 12213-apache

-Run an Apache image to proxy and load balance to a list of managed servers in a cluster
+Run an Apache image to proxy and load balance to a list of managed servers in a cluster.

-        Use a list of hosts and ports.
+        Use a list of hosts and ports

-        $ docker run -d -e WEBLOGIC_CLUSTER=host1:port,host2:port,host3:port -p 80:80 12213-apache
+        $ docker run -d -e WEBLOGIC_CLUSTER=host1:port,host2:port,host3:port \
+                     -p 80:80 12213-apache

         Or use a cluster URL if it is available